Understanding Lifecycle Environments

 Release promoted to Test

 After development completes on Monthly-2024.06, the operations team promotes the content to the Test stage where the Quality Assurance (QA) team starts their testing.
-Instances assigned to the Test stage are refreshed with the Monthly-2024.06 content.
+The service installs all content in Monthly-2024.06 to instances in the Test stage.

 Example lifecycle showing two software sources.
 The newest source is promoted from Development to Test stage.